Condorcet Markets: Preliminaries

 When the market resolves, each agent receives a different payout depending on how much of each security she owns, how the market resolves, and how much of her endowment is not invested.
-The payout, that is, the amount of wealth obtained by an agent with a given strategy $s^A_i$ investing in $A$ under a price $p^A$, is defined as follows:
+The payout, that is, the amount of wealth obtained by $i$ with a given strategy $s^A_i$ investing in $A$ under a price $p^A$, is:

+where $\frac{s^A_i}{p^A}$ equals the amount of $A$-securities that $i$ has purchased.
 The payout for an investment in $B$-securities is defined in the same manner.

-\begin{remark} In what follows, to simplify notation, we will refer to the price of $A$-securities as $p$ instead of $p^A$ and to the price of $B$-securities as $1-p$ instead of $p^B$. \end{remark}
+\begin{remark} For simplicity, in what follows we will refer to the price of $A$-securities as $p$ instead of $p^A$ and to the price of $B$-securities as $1-p$ instead of $p^B$. \end{remark}

 \paragraph{Utility} We study price $p$ by making assumptions on how much utility agents extract from their payout at that price.
 We consider two types of utility functions: \begin{description}